-In some parts of Morocco winter is quite mild, especially in comparison to nearby Europe.
+In some parts of Morocco, winter is quite mild, especially in comparison to nearby Europe.
 After a short flight tourists can enjoy the warmer conditions and relatively inexpensive accommodation and cuisine Morocco has to offer.
 Marrakech has an average winter temperature of 18°C (65°F).
 The average daily temperature along the coast in winter (ie. Casablanca and Essaouira) is about 12°C (54°F).
-Inland temperatures, such as in Fez, are more extreme with warmer days then the coast, but night time temperatures dropping to 5-7°C (40-45°F).
+Inland temperatures, such as in Fez, are more extreme with warmer days than on the coast, but nighttime temperatures drop to 5-7°C (40-45°F).
 Interestingly, in winter this year southern Morocco experienced snow for the first time in the last 50 years.
 In fact, two snowfall events occurred in Ouarzazate in early February 2018!

 2. Enjoy off-season quietness

-Tourism is slower in the winter months and some places offer reduced rates for tours and accommodation.
+Tourism is lower in the winter months and some places offer reduced rates for tours and accommodation.
 Navigating the bigger cities like Marrakech is much more pleasant during this quiet phase.
-It also provides an opportunity to get a better idea of real, everyday Morocco versus the bustling tourist orientated Morocco.
+It also provides an opportunity to get a better idea of real, everyday Morocco versus the bustling tourist-orientated Morocco.
 We visited end of January this year (ie middle of winter) and found that most of the tourists, particularly in the blue city of Chefchaouen, were actually Moroccan families.

 3. You’ll save on sunscreen